 Credit: Free the Oregon Zoo Elephants

 The Oregon Zoo’s selfish desire to produce another crowd-pleasing calf put one of its elephants at serious risk.
-Despite having been exposed to tuberculosis (TB), the Zoo bred Asian elephant Chendra anyway.
-She was later diagnosed with TB and suffered from a number of health issues.
+Despite having been exposed to tuberculosis (TB), the Zoo bred the Asian elephant Chendra anyway.
+She was later diagnosed with TB and suffered from several health issues.
 Heartbreakingly, she suffered a miscarriage all alone because she was quarantined from her companions for months.